OCD

 Incorporating stress management techniques, such as regular exercise, a healthy diet, and adequate sleep, can support overall mental health and improve treatment outcomes.

-Involving family members in therapy can help them understand the condition better and learn how to support their loved ones.
+Involving family members in therapy for OCD can help them understand the condition better and learn how to support their loved ones.
+OCD patients should consult an OCD psychiatrist in-person or online to find out if they need family therapy.

 Supplements for OCD

-Supplements that have been found effective for OCD are:
+Supplements that have been found effective for OCD treatment are:

 Magnesium is an essential mineral that is important to include in the diet.
 It is known for its calming effects on the nervous system.
 Magnesium deficiency can also contribute to OCD symptoms.
 Therefore, magnesium supplements can reduce stress and promote relaxation in patients having anxiety and OCD symptoms.
-Magnesium can also be considered a supportive supplement when combined with CBT for OCD, enhancing overall treatment outcomes.
+Magnesium can also be considered a supportive supplement when combined with CBT for OCD, enhancing overall outcomes for OCD treatment.

 Inositol is also known as Myoinositol (MI), an isomer of glucose.
 It is known for its therapeutic effects and is used in the treatment of psychiatric disorders.
 Studies show that it can influence serotonin levels and help regulate mood.
 Therefore, inositol can help in alleviating the symptoms by managing the neurotransmitter function.